turnerrainer/articles/Medium/Buerokratt-ADR-1.md

 Not to mention security - DSLs are very strict, which make it possible to use fully allow-list-based security and threat hunting rules.
 You can not do it by adding new custom code on a daily basis.

-And these are just some of the benefits from Bürokratt's perspective.
-And could also be yours, if you chose to start using Bükstack as well.

 ## Next - open development